mcu-rust/os-trait/README.md

 ## 🧩 Implementing Your Own OS

-To integrate your own RTOS or execution environment, implement the `OsInterface` trait and provide:
+Implement the `OsInterface` trait and provide:
+- A `RawMutex` implementation

-- A mutex type
+- A `Notifier` implementation
-- A delay provider
+- A `DelayNs` implementation
-- A timeout provider
+- A timeout implementation
-- A thread‑yielding mechanism
+- A thread‑yielding function

 Once implemented, your OS becomes compatible with any HAL or driver that depends on `os-trait`.